 Once the model is built, it is ready to deploy in the real world.
 The deployment can occur offline, on the web, on the cloud, any android or iOS app.
 Generally, there is some variation in the accuracy of the model built and the model deployed.
 This is because the model is built on a certain amount of data and is deployed on different data.
 The Data Science project is monitored and maintained to work in the long run.
 If there is any performance downgrade, then relevant changes can be made as a part of the maintenance.

 This is the life cycle of a Data Science project that occurs in iterations.
 These steps are repeated until a good model giving good results to the business problem gets achieved.

 What does a Data Scientist Do?

-What Exactly is a Data Scientist?
+Who Exactly is a Data Scientist?

 The main role of the Data Scientist involves playing with data that includes data collection from various sources, performing data cleaning, and transforming the raw data into business insights.
-Data Cleaning and preparation is a very important part of a Data Scientist’s job, and for this, a Data Scientist needs to be an expert in statistics, mathematics, machine learning and programming languages.
+Data Cleaning and preparation is a very important part of a Data Scientist’s job, and for this, a Data Scientist needs to be an expert in statistics, mathematics, machine learning, and programming languages.

 After Data Cleaning, Exploratory Data Analysis (EDA) is performed to find visual insights using different visualization tools.
 This step is important because the correct patterns help in building an accurate model.